 Remember that you are planning for two weeks only.
-Although there may be many projects and tasks, prioritize the work you can do within the two week sprint so you can see the progress you are making.
+You may have many projects and tasks you want to do.
+Prioritize the work you can do within the two week sprint so you can see the progress you are making.

 Measuring for success

 Turning your outcome goal into bi-weekly measurable projects and tasks can make success more achievable.
-The constant feedback you get by working in two week sprints helps you identify when things aren’t going in the right direction.
+When you get constant feedback by working in two week sprints, you can quickly identify when things aren’t going in the right direction.

 If you are not achieving your outcome goal, what is the problem?